-J. David Armstrong, Jr. brings more than 25 years of experience as a state and national leader in higher education and economic development.
-In July 2007, he was appointed the sixth president of Broward College, and now oversees one of the largest and most diverse institutions in America, with more than 60,000 students across 12 campuses and centers in South Florida.
+J. David Armstrong, Jr. brings more than 32 years of experience as a state and national leader in higher education and economic development.
+In July 2007, he was appointed the sixth president of Broward College, and now oversees one of the largest and most diverse institutions in America, with more than 63,000 students across 12 campuses and centers in South Florida.

 President Armstrong was previously the Chancellor of the Florida Community College System, where he oversaw the 28 college systems and the State Board of Community Colleges.
 He is also a graduate of Harvard University’s Kennedy School of Government Program for Senior Executives in State and Local Government, as well as an alumnus of the Leadership Florida Class of 1999-2000.